What are Air Bricks?

 When working on a sub floor, you can even feel the flow of air from vent bricks.
 One thing you should avoid, unless there is a very good reason for it, is to cover over air bricks as you will lose the benefits of ventilation.
 It can cause problems in the long term.
 You can get air brick covers, such as those shown below, but do not block them completely.
 More on this in the next section.

-Air bricks are often situated around the perimeter of a property, or at the front and back.
+Air bricks are often situated around the perimeter of a property often at low level, or at the front and back.
 So even covering up one side can cause the air not to flow properly.

 Are Air Bricks necessary?

-As mentioned previously, air bricks are necessary in properties that are designed to have them due to the nature of their construction.
-They play an important role in protecting the property from damage.
+As mentioned previously, air bricks are often necessary in properties that are designed to have them due to the nature of their construction.
+They play an important role in protecting the property from damage, especially related to damp prevention.

 In some instances where, for example, suspended timber floors are replaced with solid floors, air bricks may no longer be needed.
 But in that instance, always get the advice of a surveyor.